Are tarantulas dangerous? Are tarantulas poisonous? Do tarantulas bite? These questions, and more continue to vex many

 Generally they prefer warm habitats, with different species adapted to either life on the ground or life in the trees.
 Tree tarantulas tend to be smaller in size than their terrestrial counterparts, and as the article New World Arboreal Tarantulas points out:

 Starting with the larger terrestrial spiders, the goliath birdeater (Theraphosa leblondi) of South America (second picture in the collage on the right), commonly receives credit for being the world's largest spider, having a leg span that approaches one foot in length.
-Typed as ground spiders, they inhabit the tropical rain forests floors in Northern South America, where they aggressively hunt small animals and birds that wander into their territory.
+Categorized as ground spiders, they inhabit the tropical rain forests floors in Northern South America, where they aggressively hunt small animals and birds that wander into their territory.

 Of course not all new world tarantula species grow as large as dinner plates.
 Most of the fifty or so native North American species, for example, measure less than six inches long with their legs extended.

 The lack of aggressiveness in the large, colorful and hairy terrestrial species captured the imagination of a segment of the population, resulting in increased demand for these species as pets.

 Species in the Brachypelma genus, new world tarantulas found from Mexico, south through Central America, fit those criteria.
 The top picture in the collage on the right shows the Mexican redknee tarantula (Brachypelma smithi) (first picture in the collage), one of the initial high demand pet species.

 Eventually the increased demand threatened their existence in the wild, and in 1994 member states of CITES voted to restrict the Brachypelma trade.